 StarWind Virtual SAN Free successfully solves “lack of inexpensive fault-tolerant and still easy to manage storage” problem.
 StarWind takes a pair of new or decommissioned commodity servers and turns them into a DIY dual-controller “shared nothing” fault-tolerant SAN and NAS by “mirroring” their internal storage between them.
-Resulting solution exposes continuously available SMB 3.02 shares and failover NFS v4.1 mount points and targets such a use cases:
+The storage becomes accessible via a number of supported protocols – iSCSI, iSER, SMB3, NFSv4.1.
+Resulting solution exposes continuously available SMB 3.02 shares and failover NFS v4.1 mount points and targets for such use cases:

 - Shared storage for Microsoft Hyper-V VMs and SQL Server DBs (CA SMB3)

-- Shared storage for VMware vSphere & ESXi, Citrix XenServer and various Xen VMs (NFS)
+- Shared storage for VMware vSphere & ESXi, Citrix XenServer and various Xen VMs (NFSv4.1)

-- Failover file server (common data, VDI profiles, backups and so on) (SMB3 & NFS)
+- Failover file server (common data, VDI profiles, backups and so on) (SMB3 & NFSv4.1)